Professional development for new staff

 All new academic staff are strongly encouraged to attend the University of Melbourne's Academic Staff Orientation.
 The one-day program provides valuable information and advice on making a successful start to an academic career in a research-led university.

 The Academic Staff Orientation is held twice each year, typically in February and July.
-The next ASO will be held on Thursday 6 February 2014.
-Program to be advised.
+The next ASO will be held on Wednesday 9 July 2014.

 Dr Lachlan Doughney